 - To extend the life of your SSD, keep 20% of the disk space free.
 CleanMyMac will help you release that space by finding large files you don’t use and cleaning out junk.

-- To keep your drive from overheating, try reducing unnecessary load on your system: disable login items, extensions, and helper applications with CleanMyMac’s Extensions module.
+- To keep your drive from overheating, try reducing unnecessary load on your system: disable login items and launch agents with CleanMyMac’s Optimization module.